 Extension Pack Boxes

-Extension Pack boxes were constructed in the same way as the set boxes.
-Although they were smaller, being 10⅝” x 8⅛” x 1½”, they featured the standard Wrenn illustration of a Cooper in the centre of the lid and were printed predominantly in Yellow with Black, Red & Green, they included the round Wrenn logo with the words ‘Wrenn Formula 152’ and just the large Red words ‘Extension Pack’.
+Extension Pack boxes were constructed in the same way as the current set boxes although they were smaller, being 10⅝” x 8⅛” x 1½”.
+They featured the standard Wrenn illustration of a Cooper in the centre of the lid and were printed predominantly in Yellow with Black, Red & Green, they included the round Wrenn logo with the words ‘Wrenn Formula 152’ and just the large Red words ‘Extension Pack’.
 One of the box lid ends had a White rectangle left out of the Yellow printing so that the particular number of the Extension Pack could be overprinted and the box base was again being covered with the Dark Red gummed paper.
 These sets also contained a piece of folded card printed in Red with Black lettering and a Wrenn Formula 152 badge which retained some of the pieces.

 Special Sets Boxes

 The three Special Sets that were advertised in January 1967 were each promoted to include a special presentation box.
 As yet, there is not any recorded information on these boxes although they must have been quite large in comparison to the previous set boxes since they contained a larger number of components with the largest set even including a transformer.